 Adding Eufy Doorbell To HomeKit Through HOOBS With Homebridge

-Eufy aside, not many other companies support HomeKit – or that make it through the Apple certification process.
+Eufy aside, not many other companies support HomeKit – or make it through the Apple certification process.

 This is where HomeBridge comes in.
 It’s a tool that allows developers to create various plugins that integrate devices into HomeKit.